luckson1024/SuperMean/test.2.md

 - Docker (optional, for containerized run)
 - Install dependencies for both backend and frontend

+2. In GitHub Codespaces (Online)
+Start the Backend (API Server)
+Open a terminal in Codespaces.
+Run:

+cd SuperMean/backend
+pip install -r requirements.txt uvicorn api.main:app --reload --host 0.0.0.0 --port 8000

+# The backend API will be available at: https://<your-codespace-id>-8000.app.github.dev/docs

+Start the Frontend (Next.js React App)
+1. Open a new terminal in Codespaces.
+2. Run:
+cd SuperMean/frontend
+npm install
+npm run dev

+# The frontend will be available at: https://<your-codespace-id>-3000.app.github.dev

+####### Interact
+Open the URLs above in your browser to use the web UI and API docs.

+3. In Local VS Code (Offline)
+Start the Backend (API Server)
+1. Open a terminal in your local VS Code.
+2. Run:

+cd SuperMean/backend
+pip install -r requirements.txt uvicorn api.main:app --reload --host 0.0.0.0 --port 8000

+# The backend API will be available at: http://localhost:8000/docs

+Start the Frontend (Next.js React App)
+1. Open a new terminal.
+2. Run:

+cd SuperMean/frontend
+npm install
+npm run dev

+# The frontend will be available at: http://localhost:3000

+5. Key Notes
+Make sure both backend and frontend are running for full functionality.
+If using Docker Compose, you can also run: docker-compose up from the project root.
+In Codespaces, use the "Ports" tab to open forwarded ports in your browser.

 ## 2. Start the Backend (API Server)

 ### Option A: Using Python directly